Neill3d/MoPlugs/README.md

 ## About ##

- Plugins and scripts have been developed during working on The Wall film for Canadian Film Board.
+ Plugins and scripts have been developed during my work on The Wall film for Canadian Film Board.

  Author Sergey Solokhin (Neill3d)

   Author of ideas and supervising by Cam Christiansen (Anlanda Studio)